Yugtgupta/Flowchart_Plagiarism_Detection/README.md

 - Modeled flowcharts using **graph-based data structures**, where nodes represent flowchart elements and edges represent relationships and flow.
 - Applied **graph isomorphism techniques** to compare flowcharts based on node similarity, edge relationships, spatial layout, and textual content.

-## Research Contribution
-- Authored a research paper detailing the system’s design, implementation, and evaluation, highlighting its effectiveness in flowchart similarity detection.

 ## Technologies Used
 - YOLOv8
-- OCR
+- EasyOCR
 - Graph-based algorithms
 - Python (for model training and analysis)

-## Applications
+## Research Contribution
-- Academic flowchart comparison
-- Automated grading systems
-- Plagiarism detection
-- Process and workflow analysis
+- Authored a research paper detailing the system’s design, implementation, and evaluation, highlighting its effectiveness in flowchart similarity detection.